Orcomp/Boxstarter/Readme.md

 ## Introduction

+Every time I do a clean Windows install I update the scripts and notes to make the next clean install easier and faster.
+The goal is to setup a productive .NET dev environment as quickly as possible by only installing the bare minimum.

+These notes and scripts were first started around 2014, and have gone through numerous revisions.

 - The boxstarter list only contains software I use regularly.
 - The boxstarter links to use in IE are found at the top of each file.
 - The order in which the files should be run are: